Rondell White: Professional career

-On June 11, 1995, White had the best game of his career when he hit for the cycle and had 6 hits in 7 at bats during a thirteen-inning game against the San Francisco Giants.
+On June 11, 1995, White hit for the cycle and had 6 hits in 7 at bats during a game against the San Francisco Giants with the Expos emerging victorious after 13-innings.
 He became the fourth Expos player in team history to hit for the cycle (preceded by Tim Foli on April 22, 1976, Chris Speier on July 20, 1978, and Tim Raines on August 16, 1987).
-He had two singles, two doubles, an extra-inning triple, and a home run.
+White had two singles, two doubles, an extra-inning triple, and a home run.

 In 1997, White hit a career-high 28 home runs for the Expos.
-He also led the National League center fielders with 379 putouts and 3 double plays and finished the 1997 season ranked second in the league with a 2.7 Defensive Wins Above Replacement (WAR).
+He also led the National League (NL) center fielders with 379 putouts and 3 double plays and finished the season ranked second in the league with 2.7 defensive Wins Above Replacement (WAR).
+By 1999, White primarily played left field.

 On July 31, 2000, the Expos traded White to the Chicago Cubs for Scott Downs.
 After playing two seasons for the Cubs, he signed a two-year deal with the New York Yankees on December 17, 2001.
-On March 19, 2003 he was traded from the Yankees to the San Diego Padres for Bubba Trammell and Mark Phillips.
-That year he was named as a reserve player for the National League team in the 2003 All-Star Game.
-On August 26, 2003 he was traded to the Kansas City Royals for Chris Tierney and Brian Sanches.
-He ended the 2003 season with a career-high 87 runs batted in between the two teams.
+On March 19, 2003, he was traded from the Yankees to the San Diego Padres for Bubba Trammell and Mark Phillips.
+That year he was named as a reserve player for the NL in the MLB All-Star Game.
+On August 26, he was traded to the Kansas City Royals for Chris Tierney and Brian Sanches.
+White ended the 2003 season with a career-high 87 runs batted in between the two teams.
 After the season, he became a free agent and signed with the Detroit Tigers.
 After two seasons with the Tigers, he signed with the Minnesota Twins on December 22, 2005.
 White played in his final major league game on September 30, 2007, at the age of 35.